Learning how to establish credit can be done at any age, but it’s far more valuable to start the process early in life. Parents, this post is for you.

 My dad always used to calculate how many hours he’d have to work to pay for something.
 When I wanted something ridiculously overpriced, he’d ask me, “How many hours would you have to work to pay for those jeans?”

-Once I had my first job as a waitress, I understood what he was talking about and my impulsive spending ceased.
+Once I had my first job as a server in a restaurant, I understood what he was talking about and my impulsive spending ceased.

 Teen Checking and Savings